Background

 We are not quite sure what are the antecedents and the etiology of the Don Juan complex, what makes people develop, what causes them to develop Don Juan complex but it's believed that it is some kind of self-harm or self-abuse, a constriction of life, narrowing life by eliminating experiences such as intimacy and love.

-In a proper love, the god complex, a person with a god complex, believes themselves to be infallible, incapable constitutionally of committing any mistakes and any errors.
-They lack empathy and they display narcissistic traits.
+In a proper love the god complex, a person with a god complex, believes themselves to be infallible, incapable constitutionally of committing any mistakes and any errors.
+They always write, they lack empathy and they display narcissistic traits.

-Let it be clear not everyone with a god complex is a narcissist, actually only a minority are, but they have what is what Len Sperry called narcissistic style.
+Let it be clear not everyone with a god complex is a narcissist, actually only a minority are, but they have what Len Sperry called narcissistic style.

 Again the etiology of the god complex is unknown but it involves probably some genetic predisposition and some early childhood experiences and etiology very similar to narcissism.